Upgrade Replicated Databases

 Merge replication stores publication and subscription metadata in a number of system tables in the publication and subscription databases.
 Running the Snapshot Agent updates publication metadata and running the Merge Agent updates subscription metadata.
 It is only required to generate a publication snapshot.
 If a merge publication uses parameterized filters, each partition also has a snapshot.
 It is not necessary to update these partitioned snapshots.

 Run the agents from SQL Server Management Studio, Replication Monitor, or from the command line.
-For more information about running the Snapshot Agent, see the following topics:
+For more information about running the Snapshot Agent, see the following articles:

-For more information about running the Merge Agent, see the following topics:
+For more information about running the Merge Agent, see the following articles:

 After upgrading SQL Server in a topology that uses merge replication, change the publication compatibility level of any publications if you want to use new features.